Daweet/Daweet.github.io/_posts/2020-05-16-Scraping-NASA-for-Escape Velocity.md

-Although we are not going to use it in this analysis we notice that the last two rows needs further cleaning, for example we can it from category into numeric.
-If you want you can also strip the question mark at the end using the strip method.
+Although we are not going to use it in this analysis we notice that the last two rows needs further cleaning, for example we can chnage it from category into numeric.
+If you want, you can also strip the question mark at the end using the strip method.

 ```python